Somasis/raspui/README.md

 any variables not specified in config.sh will be inherited from config.example.sh and hardcoded defaults.

+- force_floating_point: attempt to force the usage of floating point calculations
+    - warning: this will probably fail if you don't have 'bc' in the $PATH
 - cpu_track_count: how many times to check the CPU usage before printing it out.
     - this is a variable you probably don't want to mess with unless you think you're getting inaccurate readings, or it's taking too much time to load the page. the default is pretty minimal, and it hasn't given me inaccurate readings yet, however.
     - the reason this is needed is because reading /proc/stat only gives you the current CPU usage at the very moment you read it. every program that has to calculate CPU usage *must* read this file multiple times, or else the usage is inaccurate.